Dec 9, 2009

 Winter's projects

-Summer is almost over...even though it's still sooooo hot...
+Summer is almost over, even though it's still so hot...

 you can read some of the last events here on my blog ...

-I have to apologize for being so rubbish writing on this blog, but summertime is just not the most encouraging time to seat with a computer, specially when I don't have electricity :-)...
+I have to apologize for being so rubbish writing on this blog, but this season is really not the most encouraging time to sit with a computer, specially when I don't have electricity (yes, 3 years on without electricity...very doable)

 Anyway, I just wanted to let you know of some ideas I have for winter projects, in case you'd like to come and put your hands on the work or contribute to its expenses...